vegarringdal/web-app/README.md

 Will use nodejs as web hosting/api server

-Will need redis as for session state, oracle for database (we use oracle at work...) and azure ad for userlogin (user only, access roles will be in database)
+Willoracle for database (we use oracle at work...) and azure ad for userlogin (user only, access roles will be in database)

 Everyhting will be built for using updatable views with instead of update on oracle.
 Atm only limit Ive seen is not beeing able to use returning i inserts

 [repo](https://github.com/vegarringdal/web-rad-backend)